Ansariricky/Unochopper/README.md

 ## Revision Policy

-Previous revisions are retained for traceability.
-New hardware revisions should be created as a new directory using the established naming convention.
+New hardware revisions shall be created as separate directories following the established naming convention.
+Previous revisions should be retained for traceability and historical reference.